 Tickets | Timed entry: order online ahead of time.
 Alternately, purchase a skip-the-line tour ticket. |

-Rijksmuseum History
+History

 Construction of the museum as it stands today began in 1876 and was completed in 1885.
-It was designed by the Dutch architect Pierre Cuypers to house an extensive collection of artifacts that were formerly kept in the National Art Gallery.
+The Dutch architect Pierre Cuypers designed it to house an extensive collection of artifacts formerly kept in the National Art Gallery.
+Since then, it has become an icon of Amsterdam and a major tourist attraction, drawing more than 2 million tourists annually.

-See Related: Best Time to Visit Amsterdam: When Should You Visit?
+See Related: Best Time to Visit Amsterdam

 The institution is home to an impressive array of art and artifacts, not just limited to Dutch art.
 Of course, paintings by Dutch masters are a heavy feature, but you can also enjoy other styles, like decorative Asian art featuring beautiful porcelain, sculptures, and paintings.